bpcreech/blog/content/post/mini-racer.md

    break in with newer V8 verions.
 So we want to _minimize_ the amount of build configuration we do in `PyMiniRacer`, to future-proof it as best we can.

-5. **V8 needs a bleeding-edge LLVM (particularly, clang) and wants its own libstdc++:** V8 uses brand new features of `clang`, including an ML-driven optimization model.
+5. **V8 needs a bleeding-edge LLVM (particularly, `clang`) and wants its own `libstdc++`:** V8 uses brand new features of `clang`, including an ML-driven optimization model.
 It comes with a build of the llvm toolchain, but only for supported platforms (thus excluding Alpine, and excluding building _on_ Linux `aarch64`).
-We must mitigate this by installing a bleeding-edge LLVM from [the LLVM project](https://llvm.org/) where the binaries vendored into V8 itself don't work.
+We work around this by installing the latest LLVM from [the LLVM project](https://llvm.org/) where the binaries vendored into V8 itself don't work.
+But even this version isn't new enough for V8!
+We _still_ have to tweak the build config to make it build even with the latest _stable_ LLVM.

 Meanwhile, we impose another challenge by sticking to the free GitHub Actions
 runners: unfortunately, GitHub Actions has no native `aarch64` hosted runners,